Fighting the drone-lash

 The sentiment at ITIF is that policy makers should resist the urge to lash against technology and instead, embrace pragmatic “tech realism” – recognising that technology is a fundamental force for human progress that can also pose real challenges; which deserve smart, thoroughly considered, and effective responses.

 Formidable, the challenges are indeed.
-Take the example of the rogue drones that brought proceedings to a standstill at Gatwick Airport and messed up thousands of people’s Christmas plans in 2018.
-And the ongoing battle the Royal Sussexes are having with the paparazzi, who are flying drones over the Sussexes’ home trying to steal a few pictures.
+Take the example of the rogue drones that brought proceedings to a standstill at Gatwick Airport and messed up thousands of people’s plans in 2018.
+And the ongoing battle the royal Sussexes are having with the paparazzi, who are flying drones over the Sussexes’ home trying to steal a few pictures.
 Over the years, commercial and hobbyist drones have been such a nuisance at time that they got their own Wikipedia page in honour.
 Therefore, in the face of such mishaps and the espionage allegations against DJI, the right questions have naturally been asked about safety, privacy and data security.
 What should happen to user data gathered by drone companies?
 Who should own it and where should it be kept?
 The right answers to these questions and more others are important, because they would affect how drone laws are formulated now and in the future.

-Unfortunately, many authorities have used these challenges as an excuse to ban drone technology from their economies.
+Unfortunately, many authorities have used these challenges to as an excuse to ban drone technology from their economies.
 Africa has not fared well in this regard too; there are many countries on the continent that have banned drones from the outset, and many more have no laid down laws and regulations for drone technology within their borders.

 The ITIF would rather governments first assessed the impact of banning foreign-made drones, then developed a procurement and use policy for drones that addresses national security concerns and requires government agencies only procure and use drones that meet the policy’s standards, without making assumptions based on country of origin.
 Under this policy, if some or all foreign-made drones posed a national security risk, they would still fail to qualify for government procurement or use, and governments and the public would benefit from knowing that public drones meet the highest safety and security requirements regardless of where they are made.